Salvoxia/graphite-smart-exporter/README.md

   -t DEVICE=TYPE            : Manually specify the device type for a device.
 Use this if smartctl device type autodetection does not work for your case.
 Does NOT disable device discovery.
 Example: -t /dev/sda=nvme
   -s SMART_TEMP_FILE_NAME   : Name of the temp file the S.M.A.R.T. output is written to during each cycle the script is running.
                               Explicitly set if you plan on running multiple instances of this script to prevent collisions. (default: smart_output.json)
+  -o                        : Omit device name tag from info metric.
+If you're dealing with a system that changes device names frequently, set this flag to avoid multiple time series after the device changed name.
   -q                        : Quiet mode.
 Outputs are suppressed set.
 Can not be set if -v is set.
   -v                        : Verbose mode.
 Prints additional information during execution.
 File logging is only enabled in verbose mode.
 Can not be set if -q is set.
   -h                        : Print this help message.